 - 2 pounds Idaho® potatoes, peeled and diced (about 5 cups)

 - 1/2 cup chopped hard-boiled egg

 - 2 teaspoons celery seeds

-- 2 tablespoons freshly chopped parsley, chives or dill
+- 2 tablespoons fresh parsley, chives or dill, chopped

 - Place potatoes in a large pot and add enough water to cover potatoes.
 Bring to a boil over high heat.

 - Cook 13 to 15 minutes or until potatoes are tender.
 Drain.

 - In a large bowl, combine mayonnaise, vinegar, salt and pepper.